awslabs/data-on-eks/website/docs/blueprints/streaming-platforms/kafka.md

 ### Get nodes

-Check if the deployment has created around 9 nodes.
-3 nodes for Core Node group and 6 for Kafka brokers across 3 AZs.
+Check if the deployment has created around 3 nodes for Core Node group:

 ```bash
 kubectl get nodes